evbogue/denoblog/posts/howtobuildasimplerouterinbun.md

 And then if you navigate to http://localhost:3000/ev you will see "Welcome to Bun!
 You are at the /ev route." in the browser.

-And then it isn't a stretch to throw a conditional in here so that Bun can use different responses to differnet routes.
+And then it isn't a stretch to throw a conditional in here so that Bun can use different responses to different routes.

 ```
 export default {